RicardoRivera-RP/sandbox-obs-countdown/README.md

 # sandbox-obs-countdown
 This is a basic overlay package for SandboxRP streamers.

 To adjust the personal discord overlay with your own discord link, you will need to open the personal_discord.html file in text editor or any code-editing software you may have and replace the discord link in line 31 with your own link.
 (Example of the code included below).
+If you need any assistance changing the link, contact kingpeepolo on discord.

 Example of the code you need to edit for the personal discord overlay:
 ![image](https://github.com/user-attachments/assets/1de1cc9c-788d-42ff-8742-60113ec97533)